Saturday, February 28, 2009

 8 oz. spaghetti

 Brown ground beef until no longer pink.
 Drain grease.
 Add tomatoes and their liquid, tomato paste, beef broth, water, salt.
 Stir and heat until boiling.
 Reduce heat so liquid barely simmers.
-Cook 10 to
+Cook 10 to 15 minutes or until spaghetti is tender, stirring freqently.

 My Child Development class has completed their study of prenatal development and care.
 This week we begin the discussion of adjusting to parenting and caring for the newborn.
 One of my students (on the left) invited her sister (a former student) and baby nephew to class.
 It was a great experience for all.